Skip to main content

 • Equality Duty (Why it is important and who it protects)

-It also includes a training module for both Graduation Stall Coordinators and Graduation Stall Volunteers for your role.
+It also includes a training module for both Graduation Stall Coordinators and Graduation Stall Volunteers.

 You will then attend one 90 minute MsTeams training session and meet your team (there is a choice of morning, afternoon or evening) a few weeks before the day.